ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 When prompted, enter values for the signature threshold and revocation signature threshold.
 The signature threshold controls how many signatures are required to execute most administrative commands.
 The revocation signature threshold controls how many signatures are required to remove an administrator after you have left imprint mode.
 Some commands require only one signature, regardless of how the signature threshold is set.

 The signature threshold values must be numbers between one and eight.
 The signature threshold and revocation signature threshold can be different.
-Setting the signature thresholds to a value greater than one is a way to enforce dual control for sensitive operations.
+Setting the signature thresholds to a value greater than one is a way to enforce [quorum authentication](/docs/hs-crypto?topic=hs-crypto-understand-concepts#quorum-authenticaion-concept) for sensitive operations.

 The command to exit imprint mode must be signed by as many administrators as specified by the new signature threshold value.
 After crypto units leave imprint mode, all commands to the crypto unit must be signed.
 After the crypto unit exits imprint mode, you can still change the signature thresholds on the crypto unit by using the `cryptounit-thrhld-set` command.
 To display the current signature threshold values, run the `ibmcloud tke cryptounit-thrhlds` command.
 {: important}

 ### Step 4: Create a set of master key parts to use